Has A Traumatic Experience Affected Your Ability To Feel Safe And In Control?

 Before coming to therapy, you may ask: will talking about my trauma make it worse?
 Thankfully, the main approach I use—Eye Movement Desensitization and Reprocessing (EMDR) therapy—does not require you to discuss your trauma in detail.
 You can talk about it as much or as little as you wish.
 There will be a controlled amount of exposure to traumatic memories—just enough to take the emotional impact out of them but not enough to re-traumatize you.

 No matter how hopeless you feel, trauma does not have to cast a shadow over your life any longer.
-With my help, I believe that you can transform intrusive thoughts, feelings, and sensations and experience post-traumatic growth in the process.
+With our help, we believe that you can transform intrusive thoughts, feelings, and sensations and experience post-traumatic growth in the process.
 You may not be able to erase the past, but you can keep the past from controlling your future.

 You may have some questions and concerns about trauma and PTSD therapy…